Characterizing Random-singlet State in Two-dimensional Frustrated Quantum Magnets and Implications for the Double Perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$

 In this Letter, we use the large-scale density matrix renormalization group (DMRG) calculation to address the characteristic behaviors of spin correlations in the disorder-induced phase.
 We study the spin-$1/2$ square-lattice Heisenberg model with the random nearest-neighbor (NN) $J_1$ and next-nearest-neighbor (NNN) $J_2$ couplings.
-This system is being considered to describe the spin-liquid-like phase in the double perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$~\cite{mustonen2018, mustonen2018prb, watanabe2018, vasala2014, babkevich2016, walker2016, koga2016, katukuri2020}, which realizes simultaneous tuning of frustration and disorder by the random Te-W cation mixing.
-The pure $J_1 - J_2$ square Heisenberg model has a non-magnetic phase near $J_2 / J_1 = 0.5$ due to strong frustration~\cite{chandra1988, sachdev1990}.
+This system may be considered as the preliminary description of the spin-liquid-like phase in the double perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$~\cite{mustonen2018, mustonen2018prb, watanabe2018, vasala2014, babkevich2016, walker2016, koga2016, katukuri2020,hong2020}, which realizes simultaneous tuning of frustration and disorder by the random Te-W cation mixing.
+The pure $J_1 - J_2$ square Heisenberg model has a non-magnetic phase near $J_2 / J_1 = 0.5$ due to strong frustration~\cite{chandra1988, sachdev1990, gong2014, liu2022}.
 With random couplings, recent ED study has found evidence for a disordered phase and a possible spin glass phase~\cite{uematsu2018}, without resolving the nature of the disordered phase.
-Based on the DMRG results, we identify a disordered phase without any magnetic order or spin glass order in the strong randomness regime.
-Furthermore, we unveil the $L^{-1/2}_x$ scaling of spin-freezing parameter with system length $L_x$, the $r^{-2}$ power-law decay of average spin correlation, and the exponential decay of typical spin correlation, which all agree with the corresponding behavior in the 1d RS state~\cite{fisher1994} and characterize the RS nature of this disordered state.
-The consistent $r^{-2}$ behavior of average spin correlation also indicates that this RS state may belong to the same fixed point as the RS state in the $J-Q$ model, which demonstrates the robust universal behavior for such interacting and disorder systems.
-The vanished spin-freezing parameter in our model study implies that the spin glass order should be absent in the double perovskite Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$ at low temperature, which agrees with the results at $x=0.5$ and calls for future $\mu$SR measurement for other mixing ratios at low temperature.
+Based on the DMRG results, we identify a disordered phase without any magnetic order or spin glass order~\cite{oitmaa2001} in the strong randomness regime.
+Furthermore, we unveil the $L^{-1/2}_x$ scaling of the spin-freezing parameter with system length $L_x$, the $r^{-2}$ power-law decay of the average spin correlation, and the exponential decay of the typical spin correlation, which all agree with the corresponding behavior in the 1d RS state~\cite{fisher1994} and characterize the RS nature of this disordered state.
+The consistent $r^{-2}$ behavior of average spin correlation also indicates that this state may belong to the same fixed point as the proposed RS state in the $J-Q$ model, which demonstrates the robust universal behavior for such interacting and disorder systems.
+The vanished spin-freezing parameter in our model study implies that the spin glass order should be absent in Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$ at low temperature.
+Our results agree with the observations in the muon spin rotation ($\mu$SR) measurements of Sr$_2$CuTe$_{1-x}$W$_{x}$O$_6$, including the absent spin freezing for $x = 0.5$ at very low temperature~\cite{mustonen2018} and the large dynamic exponent supporting the intermediate RS phase~\cite{hong2020}.

 The model with random $J_1, J_2$ couplings is defined as